zhangyuanxun/dstm/README.md

 s = 'neuron simulation in neuroscience' model.query(s)
 ```
-Then, our model will recommend which tools and dataset for research topic such as "neuron simulation".
+Then, our model will recommend some tools and datasets for relevant "neuron simulation" research topic.
 ```
 Highly matched topics is:
 	 topic 38 : neurons channels neuron somatic bursting network